Candidate for Graduation Checklist

 - Are you a student at another Penn State campus who wants to participate in commencement at Behrend?
 Refer to the Alternate Commencement Site for information.

-- Order your cap and gown: All graduating students participating in the ceremony must wear appropriate academic regalia (caps and gowns for bachelor's degree candidates; caps, gowns, and hoods for master's degree candidates), which should be ordered online.
+- Order your cap and gown: All graduating students participating in the ceremony must wear appropriate academic regalia (caps and gowns for bachelor's degree candidates; caps, gowns, and hoods for master's degree candidates), which must be ordered online.
 Read these guidelines before ordering.

 - Meet with your adviser: Use LionPATH to request a current degree audit and review it with your academic adviser.
 You should meet with your adviser each semester.
 This will ensure that you are on track to meet all degree requirements.
 If you are missing courses, credits, or grade requirements, you will not be able to graduate.
 You cannot graduate with missing or deferred grades.